Data Driven Modeling of Turbocharger Turbine using Koopman Operator: Turbocharger Turbine

 where $\dot{H}_\text{in}$ and $\dot{H}_\text{out}$ denote the rate of change in enthalpy at turbine inlet and outlet with respect to time, $\dot{W}_{\text{turbine}}$ denotes the rate of change in the work done by the turbine with respect to time, and $\dot{Q}_\text{tur,housing}$ indicates the rate of heat transfer from the turbine.
 Since the turbine is neither a heat sink nor a heat source, we can assume $\frac{dE}{dt} = 0$.
 Therefore, we have:

-If $\dot{W}_t$ is the mass flow rate of exhaust gas through the turbine, $c_p$ is isobaric specific heat capacity, and $\tau$ is the torque generated by the turbine, the above equation can be simplified as follows:
+If $\dot{W}_t$ is the mass flow rate of exhaust gas through the turbine, $c_p$ is isobaric specific heat capacity, and $\tau$ is the torque generated by the turbine, it can be simplified as: